LLBlumire/readingtransmovement.co.uk/src/homepage/001-founding.md

 any who would advocate for the torture and genocide of our community.

-The group initially came together over the span of two days to oppose a talk held at the [Univeristy of Reading][uni] which argued in favour of the torture of trans people.
+The group initially came together over the span of two days to oppose a talk held at the [University of Reading][uni] which argued in favour of the torture of trans people.
 You can learn more about the [circumstances of the groups founding here][op1].